 The governing body of Teachers Saving Children® is a Board of Trustees with voting members of no more than 15 members and no less than 7 members, plus the Executive Director, who is a non-voting member.
-The Board of Trustees meets at least twice a year, often three times, to plan activities and strategies in accomplishing the purpose of the organization.
+The Board of Trustees meets at least three times a year to plan activities and strategies in accomplishing the purpose of the organization.
 All members of the Board of Trustees as well as the Executive Director are volunteers who have careers of their own.
 According to the Teachers Saving Children® Constitution and Bylaws, the Executive Director and the Trustees receive NO compensation for their services as such but may, by resolution of the Board of Trustees, be allowed reimbursement for their expenses actually and reasonably incurred on behalf of the Corporation.

 Below is some personal information about each of the Board of Trustees members and the Executive Director.
 It is hoped by sharing this information that pro-life educators will better understand how Teachers Saving Children® is governed by volunteers, thus being able to better support the leadership through prayer and other means of involvement.